-- Water-based paints are the safest option for the people who handle them and the environment (Zero to Low VOC). - Latex paints have a less objectionable odor, which makes them good for repaints and painting in occupied areas, where solvent odor is an issue. - They clean up with soap and water; there's no need to work with hazardous and/or flammable solvents, and no used solvent to dispose of afterwards. - Latex paints dry faster, and can be recoated sooner; this makes them a good choice for painting in occupied areas, where someone might touch or brush up against the freshly painted surface. - Latex paint binders hold up better in sun-exposed areas, because they're more resistant to UV (ultraviolet) radiation. - Latex paint films are less prone to yellowing over time, especially with white, light offwhite and pastel colors. - Latex paint films are more breathable; they allow small amounts of water vapor to pass through the film, so the chance of blistering is reduced.
-This is especially important when the surface being painted is slightly damp. - Latex paint films have better gloss and color retention, so they'll keep a 'like-new' appearance longer. - Latex paint films are more elastic, so they can expand and contract with the substrate better; this means they'll be less likely to crack and peel over time. - SCCD has standardized on one color: Sherwin Williams, Navajo White, Zero VOC.
+- Water-based paints are the safest option for the people who handle them and the environment (Zero to Low VOC). - Latex paints have a less objectionable odor, which makes them good for repaints and painting in occupied areas, where solvent odor is anissue. - They clean up with soap and water; there's no need to work with hazardous and/or flammable solvents, and no used solvent to dispose of afterwards. - Latex paints dry faster, and can be recoated sooner; this makes them a good choice for painting in occupied areas, where someone might touch or brush up against the freshly painted surface. - Latex paint binders hold up better in sun-exposed areas, because they're more resistant to UV (ultraviolet) radiation. - Latex paint films are less prone to yellowing over time, especially with white, light offwhite and pastel colors. - Latex paint films are more breathable; they allow small amounts of water vapor to pass through the film, so the chance of blistering is reduced.
+This is especially important when the surface being painted is slightly damp. - Latex paint films have better gloss and color retention, so they'll keep a 'like-new' appearance longer. - Latex paint films are more elastic, so they can expand and contract with the substrate better; this means they'll be less likely to crack and peel overtime. - SCCD has standardized on one color: Sherwin Williams, Navajo White, Zero VOC. - A very limited quantity of interior accent color walls may be permitted upon District approval, and color must be from the palette of approved exterior colors.